W-David-Porter/acim/src/text/1-the-meaning-of-miracles/iv-the-escape-from-darkness/index.md

 ²Fear must be replaced by forgiveness is what the Bible means by “There is no death”, and why I could demonstrate that death does not exist.
 ³I came to fulfill the law by reïnterpreting the law.
 ⁴The law law’s self, if properly understood, offers only protection.
-⁵It is those with not-yet-changed-minds who brought the ‘hell-fire’ concept into the law.
+⁵It is those with not-yet-changed-minds who brought the “hell-fire’ concept into the law.
 ⁶I assure you that I will witness for anyone who lets me, and to whatever extent the one letting me witness for permits me to witness.
 ⁷Your witnessing demonstrates your belief, and thus strengthens your belief. ⁸Those who witness for me are expressing, through witnessers’ miracles, that witnessers have abandoned the belief in deprivation in favour of the abundance witnessers have learned belongs to witnessers for me.
 :::